Pricing · 2 min read · By The Toolbox Pro

 What the Labor Cost Actually Covers

-Why Bathroom Faucets Are Cheaper to Replace Than Kitchen Faucets
+Why Bathroom Faucets Cost Less to Swap Than Kitchen Ones

 The Hidden Add-On: Drain Assembly Replacement

-Here is the key thing most people forget about.
-Many bathroom faucets come with a pop-up drain stopper built into the kit.
-If your drain assembly also needs replacing, a handyman will charge an extra $30 to $60 for that work.
-It adds about 20 to 30 minutes to the job.
+Here's what catches people off guard.
+Many bathroom faucets come with a pop-up drain stopper.
+If your drain assembly also needs replacing, add $30 to $60 and another 20 to 30 minutes of work.

 How Much Does the Faucet Itself Cost?